paccao/eventoo/README.md

 4. When that is finished, run `cd eventoo` or open the folder in your file explorer.
 5. Inside of that path run: `npm install`, which will download the required dependecies for the project.
 This may take a couple of minutes.

-Now you are ready to run the application. **Note that you need to enable cookies for this app to work properly.**
+Now you are ready to run the application.

 ## Available Scripts